enlightware/nabo-rs/README.md

 ## Usage

-To use nabo in your project, you need to implement the `nabo::Point` trait for your point type.
+To use nabo in your project, you need either:
-You can see an example in `src/dummy_point` which is available when nabo is compiled with the `dummy_point` feature (default).
+- Use `src/simple_point`.
+- Implement the `nabo::Point` trait for your point type.

-If you want to avoid a dependency to `rand`, disable the `dummy_point` feature.
+If you want to avoid a dependency to `rand`, disable the `rand` feature.

 ## Benchmark